symphoniacloud/dynamodb-entity-store/documentation/TransactionalOperations.md

 If `.execute()` is successful it returns an object of type [`GetTransactionResponse`](https://symphoniacloud.github.io/dynamodb-entity-store/interfaces/GetTransactionResponse.html).
 This has one required field - `itemsByEntityType`.
-As shown in the example above, `itemsByEntityType` is a map from entity type to the parsed result of each get-action.
+As shown in the example above, `itemsByEntityType` is a map from entity type to array of the parsed results of each get-action.
 Note that the entity type comes solely from the entity object that was in scope when each action was specified - the underlying table items **do not** need an entity-type attribute.

 Each array of parsed items (per entity type) is in the same order as was originally created in the `buildGetTransaction()` chain.